PacktPublishing/Modern-DevOps-Practices/README.md

 ## Get to Know the Author
 **Gaurav Agarwal**
 has a decade of experience as a Site Reliability Engineer, Architect, Tech Influencer, Trainer, Mentor, and a Developer.
 Currently, Gaurav works as Cloud SRE at ThoughtSpot Inc. Prior to that, Gaurav worked as a Cloud Solutions Architect at Capgemini and as a Software Developer at TCS.
 Gaurav has a B.Tech. in Electronics and Communication Engineering, and he is a Certified Kubernetes Administrator, Certified Terraform Associate and a Google Cloud Certified Professional Cloud Architect.
 When not working, Gaurav enjoys time with his wonderful wife Deepti and loves to read about History, Human Civilization and Arts.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800562387">https://packt.link/free-ebook/9781800562387 </a> </p>